-The event was organised by SAFCEI (Southern African Faith Communities’ Environment Institute) and Earthlife Africa Johannesburg as a fundraiser for the SAFCEI court case against the government’s nuclear deal with Russia.
+The event was organised by the Southern African Faith Communities’ Environment Institute (SAFCEI) and Earthlife Africa Johannesburg as a fundraiser for the SAFCEI court case against the government’s nuclear deal with Russia.

 “Anybody who thinks that climate impacts are going to happen in the future and is not happening now is really kidding themselves, for there are statistics upon statistics about how serious climate impacts are right now,” said Naidoo.